Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Japan is a country of distinctive traditional arts such as tea ceremonies, calligraphy, and bonsai.
 A rich history of artists fills their museums with breathless wonders.
 Pine Trees by Hasegawa Tōhaku is one such national treasure.
 It is a wonderfully complex painting despite its simplistic first impressions.
-Hasegawa Tōhaku may have only used simple tools such as bamboo sticks with split ends and bundles of rice straw to create Pine Trees, but his effects are intricate and sophisticated.
+Hasegawa Tōhaku may have only used simple tools such as bamboo sticks with split ends and bundles of rice straw to create Pine Trees but his effects are intricate and sophisticated.

 Hasegawa Tōhaku’s Pine Trees is a large byōbu with six panels and measures 5’ 1” high by 11’ 4” wide (157 cm x 356 cm).
 It is one of a pair that would have been the left partner of the set.
 Pine Trees is constructed from Indian ink on paper attached to wooden frames.
 It depicts a grove of pines shrouded in mist with faint snow mountains in the distance.
 The trees emerge and recede into the heavy atmosphere of cold moist air.
 Some of the trees, such as in the far right foreground, tilt diagonally, suggesting the uneven terrain of the scene.
 Some of the trees, as in the background of the third panel, have a blurred outline suggesting the swaying in a blowing wind.
-The rhythmic swaying of Pine Trees echoes the Noh dance, a classical Japanese dance-drama, which was extremely popular during the Momoyama Period.
+The rhythmic swaying of Pine Trees echoes the Noh dance, a classical Japanese dance-drama, which was extremely popular during the Momoyama period.

-Hasegawa Tōhaku was a protégé of Sen no Rikyū, the most famous tea master and Zen practitioner of the Momoyama Period.
+Hasegawa Tōhaku was a protégé of Sen no Rikyū, the most famous tea master and Zen practitioner of the time.
 The aesthetics and techniques of Zen are influential and felt throughout Pine Trees.
 The painting’s monumental scale, minimal elements, and monochrome ink all combine to create a dramatic visual impact that is atmospheric, calm, and meditative.
-Like the Japanese tea ceremony, Pine Trees and Zen promote cultivation of the mind and spirit.
+Like the Japanese tea ceremony, Pine Trees and Zen promote the cultivation of the mind and spirit.

 However, other trees within Pine Trees have an opposite combination of lines.
 Like the trees in the second panel, they have a composition of long, pale, and wet brush strokes.
 These trees are almost formless through their muted silhouettes and minimal details, thereby suggesting their visual distance from the viewer, hence in the background.
-The different intensities of ink created through different washes or dilutions suggests the different light intensities found in Pine Trees.
+The different intensities of ink created through different washes or dilutions suggest the different light intensities found in Pine Trees.
 The dark and dense are in the foreground, with the light and sparse in the background.
 Hasegawa Tōhaku’s brush strokes vary from long-and-slow to short-and-quick, but they maintain intentional and methodical placement.
 They present the confidence of a skilled master painter.

-Muqi was a 13th century Chinese Chan (Japanese Zen) Buddhist monk who painted landscapes of immeasurable skill and serenity.
-The idea of opaque mists enveloping shrouded forms was already known by Muqi, but Hasegawa Tōhaku developed upon the idea with a more restrained and reserved style.
+Muqi was a 13th-century Chinese Chan (Japanese Zen) Buddhist monk who painted landscapes of immeasurable skill and serenity.
+The idea of opaque mists enveloping shrouded forms was already known by Muqi, but Hasegawa Tōhaku developed the idea with a more restrained and reserved style.
 The forms of Pine Trees are easily a single element of Muqi’s mountainous landscapes, but it was in Hasegawa Tōhaku’s genius to take a single artistic motif and develop it into the principal subject of a large painting.
-Hasegawa Tōhaku was revolutionary in this concept, and reflects the minimalist aesthetic so often associated with Japanese Zen.
+Hasegawa Tōhaku was revolutionary in this concept and reflects the minimalist aesthetic so often associated with Japanese Zen.
 Hasegawa Tōhaku also further enhanced the motif by using very glossy ink on dull matte paper.
 The visual contrast of gloss and matte adds a crispness to the composition, almost implying the crisp pine scent cutting through the chilly air.

 Pine Trees by Hasegawa Tōhaku is a wonderfully complex painting despite its simplistic first impressions.
-It is also unusually restrained compared to most paintings of the Momoyama Period when gold foil backgrounds were predominantly used.
+It is also unusually restrained compared to most paintings of the Momoyama period when gold foil backgrounds were predominantly used.
 The lack of gold prompts some historians to question if Pine Trees is not a preparatory sketch for a lost or undiscovered final version.
 However, its lack of gold makes it truly unique and more appealing to our minimalist styles today.
 The Tokyo National Museum, where Pine Trees is currently housed, declares the painting to be a national treasure.
 After exploring this painting, anyone can agree that Pine Trees is indeed a treasure.